 How to improve your online privacy

 We've put together some guides which outline steps you can take to improve your privacy online.
-It is our intention to continually add to this series:

-Mullvad (Amagicom AB) offers a VPN service with a focus on the right to privacy and freedom of expression without censorship, both upheld in the UN's Universal Declaration of Human Rights (articles 12 an 19) and the European Convention on Human Rights (articles 8 and 10).
+Mullvad (Amagicom AB) offers a VPN service with a focus on the right to privacy and freedom of expression without censorship, both upheld in the UN's Universal Declaration of Human Rights (articles 12 and 19) and the European Convention on Human Rights (articles 8 and 10).